 In an environment that isn't sealed, such as a room with a gap under an exterior door, then a low powered peltier dehumidifier can't reduce the humidity significantly, because outside air will be continuously mixing with whatever moisture is withdrawn.
 Water content per volume of air will remain relatively constant.

 A compressor-driven dehumidifier will have sufficient power to affect interior air and surfaces, while also producing more heat and consuming more power.
-The unit can be placed outside with ducts for processing air.
+To reduce noise, the unit can be placed outside with ducts for processing air.

 To reduce power consumption and to have better control of humidity, sealing a house is highly desirable.